-Our 'AAA' long-term local-currency issuer credit rating on LGFA is three notches above our assessment of LGFA's SACP of 'aa-'.
+Our 'AAA' long-term local currency issuer credit rating on LGFA is three notches above our assessment of its SACP at 'aa-'.
 This is because we see an extremely high likelihood that the New Zealand government would provide timely and sufficient extraordinary support to LGFA in the event of financial stress.

-This assessment is based on our view of LGFA's:
+We base this assessment on our view of LGFA's:

 - Very important role in meeting the New Zealand government's objectives.
 The agency has a near-monopoly in financing the debt of most local authorities.
 It offers cost savings and access to longer-term borrowings to participating councils.
-It has helped to deepen domestic capital markets.
-A default by LGFA could substantially delay or lead to the cancelation of local government projects in such areas as transport, water, and sewerage infrastructure.
+LGFA has helped to deepen domestic capital markets.
+A default by the agency could substantially delay or lead to the cancelation of local government projects in such areas as transport, water, and sewerage infrastructure.
 This would be to the major detriment of New Zealand's economy. - Integral links with the New Zealand government.
-LGFA's enabling legislation allows the Crown to lend it money if it is in the public interest to do so, or to meet a temporary shortfall in a timely manner.
+LGFA's enabling legislation allows the Crown to lend it money if it is in public interest to do so, or to meet a temporary shortfall in a timely manner.
 The agency enjoys a special public status in New Zealand.
-This is evident from its committed liquidity facility with NZDMO, which was recently expanded to a maximum limit of NZ\$1.5 billion and extended for another 10 years.
+This is evident from its committed liquidity facility with NZDMO, which has been expanded to a maximum limit of NZ\$1.5 billion and extended for another 10 years until 2031.